Best in Manufacturing – October 28, 2018

 Manufacturing trends are on humanity’s side

-Prasad Akella, founder and CEO of data analytics company Drishti, said this lack of agility is a key reason companies like Foxconn rely heavily on manual labor.
+Prasad Akella, founder, and CEO of data analytics company Drishti, said this lack of agility is a key reason company like Foxconn rely heavily on manual labor.

 Robots can’t adjust to changing market demands nearly as fast as human workers.